-The Project File contains "environmental review documents" of critical importance for documenting NEPA "decision-making."
+The Project File contains "administrative" files as well as "environmental review" documentation of importance for documenting NEPA "decision-making."
 Performance reviews by FHWA in accordance with the CE Assignment MOU and audits under the 327 MOU will rely on all relevant decision-making data, analysis and correspondence being in the electronic Project File for easy access and review.
 "Administrative" files are related to project and program management and are not considered environmental review documents related to NEPA decision-making.